History & Overview Annual Report President's Pages Center News Community Affairs

 • To reduce inflammation

-Laboratory studies show that chemicals in pygeum have anti-inflammatory effects, but there is no proof from clinical trials that this effect occurs in humans.
+Laboratory studies show that chemicals in pygeum have anti-inflammatory effects, but human data are lacking.

 • To improve sexual performance